 Mickey O'Brien sits alone at a table in an unoccupied corner.
-A cardboard box on the table before him.

 Sue Ellen enters the cafeteria.
 A quick scan of the room.
 She joins her father.

 How was your ride?
-Morrigan went with you, I thought.
+I thought you went riding with Morrigan.

 Great!
 Yeah, we rode along together.
 Until we reached Stoney Point.
 Then she gave me that look.
 You know the one I'm talking about, and says, "Sue Ellen I'll meet you back at the barn."
 She gives Dusty a kick and she takes off.
 Disappeared into the woods.